Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_clown_shop_active_only                  1       // Whether the clown's shop should be available only after they activate ttt_clown_shop_delay                        0       // Whether the clown's purchased shop items should be held until they activate ttt_clown_credits_starting                  0       // The number of credits a clown should start with
+ttt_clown_shop_active_only                  1       // Whether the clown's shop should be available only after they activate ttt_clown_shop_delay                        0       // Whether the clown's purchased shop items should be held until they activate ttt_clown_credits_starting                  0       // The number of credits a clown should start with ttt_single_drunk_clown                      0       // Whether only a single drunk or clown should spawn in a round (Only applies if ttt_single_jester_independent is disabled)

 // Beggar
 ttt_beggar_reveal_traitor                   1       // Who the beggar is revealed to when they join the traitor team.
 0 - No one.
 1 - Everyone.
 2 - Traitors.
 3 - Innocents